 Strategy to improve overall business processes is critical for high quality goods & services.
 If the senior management is not involved, TQM will fail.
 The management should strategize the processes for all functions.
 A quality council should be formed comprising of the CEO and senior management to decide on the core values to help decide the culture of the organization.

 A customer expects a company should deliver high quality, high flexibility, high service level, short lead times, low variability in meeting targets and low cost.
 The customer expects improvement on all these parameters, and hence are critical under total quality management.

-3) Employee involvement : The objective of employee involvement is not only to bring people to the jobs but help them excel in it.
-Providing training which help them acquire necessary skills, cross functional training, continuous process improvement and other statistical tools for people driven improvement.
-Local ownership aimed at taking ownership for the processes people are associated with.
-This makes them committed in improving those processes with those they have been empowered.
+Providing training to help employees acquire necessary skills, cross functional training, continuous process improvement and other statistical tools for people driven improvement is important for TQM.
+Local ownership is aimed at taking ownership for the processes people are associated with.

 a) Quantity improvement- Increasing the number of units produced during a period of time.

 b) Cost- The resources needed to produce given output.